Fist of Legend: Plot

 Meanwhile, Akutagawa confronts General Fujita of the Imperial Japanese Army after suspecting that his match against Huo had been rigged, which he considers dishonorable.
 After a heated argument, Fujita kills Akutagawa by breaking his back in front of the Japanese ambassador, and then places the blame on Chen.
 Enraged by their master's death, Akutagawa's students attack the Jingwu School, culminating in a fight that is eventually stopped by the local police.
 Chen is arrested and placed on trial for allegedly murdering Akutagawa.
 Several bribed witnesses provide false and conflicting accounts of the murder, but the court refuses to accept testimony from any Chinese defense witnesses on the grounds of bias towards Chen.
 Mitsuko shows up and testifies that Chen is innocent because he spent the night with her, and the court accepts her false testimony because she is Japanese.
 Chen is exonerated, but his apparent relationship with Mitsuko ruins his reputation because the Chinese view it as an act of betrayal against his fellow Chinese.
 Ting'en and the senior Jingwu members demand that Chen leaves either Mitsuko or the school.
-Huo uses the opportunity to settle his personal vendetta against Chen by challenging him to a fight.
+Ting'en uses the opportunity to settle his personal vendetta against Chen by challenging him to a fight.
 Although Chen defeats Ting'en, he still chooses to leave with Mitsuko.
-Huo feels humiliated by his defeat so he gives up his position as master of Jingwu before leaving to join his lover.
-Jingwu's members eventually discover Huo's relationship with her and reprimand him.
-Huo learns his lesson and returns to Jingwu.
+Ting'en feels humiliated by his defeat so he gives up his position as master of Jingwu before leaving to join his lover.
+Jingwu's members eventually discover Ting'en's relationship with her and reprimand him.
+Ting'en learns his lesson and returns to Jingwu.

 Chen and Mitsuko face hostility from the locals and are forced to take shelter in an abandoned hut near Huo Yuanjia's grave.
 At the same time, Funakoshi arrives from Japan, as requested by Fujita, to eliminate Chen.
-Funakoshi engages Chen in a fight, which ends in a draw and the conclusion that if Chen learns to adapt to his opponent's moves, he will be unbeatable.
+Funakoshi engages Chen in a fight, which ends in a loss for Chen.
+Funakoshi spares Chen's life and tells him he must learn to adapt to his opponent's moves and he will be unbeatable.
 Funakoshi leaves after warning Chen about Fujita's ill intentions and brutal methods.
 Days later, Huo Ting'en visits Chen and apologizes for his earlier behavior, saying that Jingwu School accepts Chen and Mitsuko's relationship now.
 Huo teaches Chen the Mizong Fist that night while Mitsuko leaves secretly, leaving behind a message for Chen that she will wait for him in Japan.